Proms become platform for good deeds, social change

-"Proms are a very traditional part of the high school experience," said Asaf Orr.
-She is staff attorney at the National Center for Lesbian Rights.
+"Proms are a very traditional part of the high school experience," said Asaf Orr, staff attorney at the National Center for Lesbian Rights.
 The organization supported her case.
 "Participating in those events as your whole self, that's really what it's about.
 These kids are saying, 'I want to go to this event.
 I'm not going to hide part of who I am.'"

 Last fall, Mareshia Rucker's red sparkly prom dress went on display at the Canadian Museum for Human Rights.
-She wore the dress in 2013 to a racially integrated prom.
-She and other teenagers from Wilcox County High School in Rochelle, Georgia, organized it.
+She wore the dress in 2013 to a racially integrated prom that she and other teenagers from Wilcox County High School in Rochelle, Georgia, organized.
 Until then, segregated proms had been arranged by families in the community.

 "Human rights isn't just something addressed by world leaders or famous people," said McRae, who helped curate the exhibit.
 "It's something we can all make a difference in."